-To mitigate the effect of these risks and uncertainties, the Company adopts a number of systems and procedures, including:
+To mitigate the effect of these risk and uncertainties, the company adopts a number of systems and procedures, including:

-- Regularly reviewing trading conditions to be able to respond quickly to changes in market conditions. - Applying procedures and controls to manage compliance, financial and operational risks, including adhering to a strict internal control framework.
+- Regularly reviewing traditional conditions to be able to respond quickly to changes in market conditions. - Applying procedures and controls to manage compliance, financial and operational risks, including adhering to internal control framework.

-Capita plc has also implemented appropriate controls and risk governance techniques across all of our businesses which are discussed in the Group's annual report which doesn't form part of this report.
+Capita plc has also implemented appropriate control and risk governance techniques across all of our business which are discussed in the Group's annual report which does not form part of its report.

-Section 172 Statement
+Section 172 statement

-The Company forms part of the Customer Management division of the Group and Capita ple's section 172 statement applies to both the Division and the Company to the extent it relates to the Company's activities.
+The Company forms part of the Government Services division of the Group and Capita plc's section 172 statement applies to both the Division and the Company to the extent it relates to the Company's activities.
 Common policies and practices are applied throughout the Group via divisional management teams and a common governance framework.
 The following disclosure describes how the Directors have had regard to the matters set out in section 172(1a) to (f) and forms the Directors' statement required under section 414CZA of the Companies Act 2006.